Bardylis: Macedonian campaigns

 It seems that Bardylis opposed the agreement between Amyntas III and Sirras and invaded Macedon in 393 BC.
 Bardylis used new warfare tactics never before used by any of the Illyrians.
 He won a decisive battle against Amyntas III, expelled him, and ruled Macedon through a puppet king.
 In 392 BC, Amyntas III allied himself with the Thessalians and was able to bring Macedon back under his rule from the Illyrians.
 However, the Illyrians were constantly raiding the northern frontiers of Macedon.
 After continuous invasions, Bardylis was able to force Macedon to pay him an annual tribute in 372 BC.

 In 370 BC, the Macedonian king Amyntas III died, having restored the fortunes of his kingdom after the Illyrian disasters from earlier in his reign.
 His marriage to Eurydice, daughter of Lyncestian prince Sirras produced three sons and a daughter.
 His eldest son was Alexander II.
 In 369 BC, Bardylis prevented Alexander II from eliminating the Illyrians from Macedonia.
 After the battle, Bardylis was said to have briefly held Philip II, the youngest brother of Alexander II, as a hostage.
 In 368 BC, Alexander II was succeeded by his brother Perdiccas III.

 The Paeonians began a series of raids against the Macedonians in support of a Illyrian invasion from the north.
 Perdiccas III, king of Macedonia, humiliated by the indignity of having to pay tribute to the Illyrians, marched north in the spring of 359 BC with the Macedonian army to resolve the issue by battle.
 This was not the first occasion in which he had fought against Bardylis, but the Macedonians lost the battle.
-The king himself was among the 4,000 Macedonian dead.
+The king himself was among the 4,000 Macedonians dead.
 The remainder, panic-stricken after having become exceedingly afraid of the Illyrian army, lost heart for continuing the war.
 This was the worst loss suffered by the Macedonians in their efforts to free themselves from the Illyrian invaders.
 The Illyrians followed up their victory by expanding their control southward to Lake Lychnitis (Lake Ohrid) and westward into Upper Macedonia.
 Through the actions of Bardylis, the Illyrians had brought Macedon close to collapse.

 When Philip II, the youngest of the three brothers assumed the throne, he was determined to subdue the Illyrians under Bardylis once and for all, and thus destroy the Illyrian menace.